jrnl-org/jrnl/CONTRIBUTING.md

  * To run the source: `poetry install` then `poetry shell` then run `jrnl` with or without arguments as necessary

 For testing, jrnl uses [behave](https://behave.readthedocs.io/).

+## Branching strategy

+jrnl uses two primary branches:

+ * `develop` - for ongoing development
+ * `master` - for releases

+ In general, pull requests should be made on the `develop` branch.